 Irish Nude Beaches Amongst Best in World

 Yet there are nudists in Ireland.
-And if they are not otherwise engaged or fighting the (often very vocal but still ludicrous) minority opinion that nudists are perverts and potential pedophiles they like to strip and hang out.
+And if they are not otherwise engaged or fighting the (often very vocal but still ludicrous) minority opinion that nudists are perverts and potential paedophiles ... they actually like to strip and hang out together.
 And slowly but surely they have claimed some areas as their own.
 Illegally - that goes without saying.

 Regularly rated top are Trawalua in County Sligo (according to a Ryanair in-flight magazine even Nude Beach No. 1 in the world), Brittas Bay and Inch.

 Zones of Tolerance - Where to "Get Nekkid" in Ireland

 Here is a run-down of the beaches that have been "claimed" by Irish naturists - for detailed instructions how to get there visit the website of the Irish Naturists' Association.
 Take note that the "nude" parts of the beaches may be a considerable distance from the nearest car park and other facilities.

 - Brittas Bay,

 - Curracloe and